 - Incredibly Conspicuous Drag: The "Mad Bull" himself, an eight-foot-tall muscular behemoth of a police officer with a full beard and mustache, goes undercover as a nun and as a female prostitute.
 He somehow expects this disguise to work.*

 - Jerk with a Heart of Gold: Sleepy.
 A lot of his crazy actions have some weird underlying "cause" that's meant to justify them, to the point where even Daizaburo, Mr. By-the-Book, realizes he can't help but respect the maniac he's been paired up with.

-- Karma Houdini: A weird protagonist example.
-Sleepy brutally murders common crooks and rapists, in broad daylight, and usually in front of hundreds of witnesses, and he's STILL got his badge by the end of the day.
-And that's just the tip of the zany over-the-top iceberg.
-Oh, and he's the HERO.
+- Karma Houdini: To some extent with Sleepy.
+He's a vulgar Anti-Hero who murders common crooks and rapists in broad daylight and usually in front of hundreds of witnesses, and still has his badge by the end of the day.

 - In the manga, Sleepy spares Nickel the Electrician several times.
 This is the only assassin that has come close to killing him more than once, and arguably the only person still standing that is an actual threat to Sleepy.
 Yet every single time Sleepy has a gun to the guy's head, Sleepy spares him because usually Nickel's sugar piss is easy to smell coming.